perrybutler/birthsource/README.md

 Development is funded by a Knowledge Translation grant from the Canadian Institutes of Health Research.

-**Fresh Technology**
+**Programmed from the ground up; every feature/component is a first-class citizen:**

-* Custom OpenID/OAuth 2.0 login system with IP-based throttling that integrates with the WordPress core users system.
+* OpenID/OAuth 2.0 login system with IP-based throttling that integrates with the WordPress core users system.
 * Custom post type integrates "Birth Links" for user-submitted content.
-* Custom 7-criteria rating system for all user-submitted content.
+* 7-criteria rating system for all Birth Links (frontend).
-* * Custom sorting/filtering for all user-submitted content.
+* Advanced AJAX sorting/filtering for all Birth Links (frontend).
-* Custom likert scale/5-star rating widgets.
+* Likert scale/5-star rating widgets.
 * Custom comment voting (up/down similar to reddit.com) that integrates with the WordPress core comments system.
 * Custom frontend integration of traditionally backend-only features such as a custom Edit Profile page and a custom Insert Post (Add a Link) page.